PDF Download: GERMAN | ENGLISH

 • Objections to these and/or modified terms and conditions

-• Insolvency or conciliation proceedings concerning the buyer’s assets or in the case of a rejection of insolvency proceedings due to lack of assets
+• Insolvency or conciliation proceedings concerning the assets of the buyer/vendor or in the case of a rejection of insolvency proceedings due to lack of assets

-4. BCA can make another request for evidence of trade activity at any time.
+4. BCA can make a further request for evidence of trade activity at any time.

-The bidder / buyer shall inform BCA without delay in text format of data changes and a revocation of granted power of attorney which arise after his registration.
+The vendor shall inform BCA without delay in text format of data changes and a revocation of a granted power of attorney which arise after his registration.

 In the presence of one of the reasons given in A. IV.
-BCA furthermore reserves the right to also block the bidder from other BCA sales – also throughout Europe.
+BCA furthermore reserves the right to also block the vendor from other BCA sales – also throughout Europe.

-The bidder has at all times the right to de-register in text format at BCA with immediate effect.
+The vendor has at all times the right to de-register at BCA in text format with immediate effect.

-Insofar as BCA services have not yet been made use of, the bidder can furthermore revoke his registration in text format within two weeks.
+Insofar as BCA services have not yet been made use of, the vendor can furthermore revoke his registration in writing in text format within two weeks.

 VII.
 Utilisation of Services

-The bidder may only use BCA services in a manner which is in accordance with the intended use.
+The vendor may only utilise BCA services in a manner which is in accordance with the intended use.
 BCA can extend or limit its services at any time.

 2. BCA is in particular entitled to the data and details for sales

-• to use and publish within the scope of the use of BCA services by the bidder / buyer insofar as this is required for the utilisation of these services
+• to use and publish within the scope of the use of BCA services by the buyer insofar as this is required for the utilisation of these services

-• to forward them to the parties of the sales contract insofar as this be required
+• to forward them to the parties of the sales contract insofar as BCA deems this to be necessary

 • to pass on to third parties insofar as this is proven necessary for safeguarding the legitimate interests of third parties or to be in the public interest, e.g. if it serves the clarification of a misuse of the auction house or the general assertion of legal rights

-• in other cases after obtaining the approval of the vendor / buyer that it be forwarded
+• in other cases after obtaining the approval of the vendor that it be forwarded

 • sales data, i.e. vehicle data, bidding increments and vehicle prices to be used anonymously